-It’s human nature to create plans and strategies for just about everything, from navigating your car to work every morning to knowing what to buy at the grocery store (even if your shopping list is in your head).
+It’s human nature to create plans and strategies for just about everything, from navigating your car to work every morning to know what to buy at the grocery store (even if your shopping list is in your head).
 However, choosing the right investment strategy can be one of the most important financial decisions you make.
 So how do you choose the strategy that’s right for you?

 First off, it’s crucial to understand that, when it comes to investment strategies, it’s not a case of “one size fits all.”
 What works for you as an investor will not necessarily be appropriate for someone else.

-So before we get into the nitty gritty of the different types of popular investment strategies for beginners, let’s find out what considerations will affect which strategy you choose.
+So before we get into the nitty-gritty of the different types of popular investment strategies for beginners, let’s find out what considerations will affect which strategy you choose.